On bounded depth proofs for Tseitin formulas on the grid; revisited: Proof of the Switching Lemma

 Let us consider a stage $j \in [g]$.
 By \cref{lem:traverse-psi} the restriction~$\rho^*_{j}$ traverses the forceable branch~$\psi_j$.
 Let us assume, for now, that~$\psi_j$ is the first $1$-branch traversed.
 This assumption allows us to identify~$\psi_j$ for free.
-Once identified we can use the branch~$\psi_j$ to cheaply recover a good fraction of the forcing information~$J_j$: since the branch~$\psi_j$ is of length at most~$t$ we can point out the variables on the branch~$\psi_j$ forced by~$J_j$ at cost $\log t$ each.
+Once identified we can use the branch~$\psi_j$ to cheaply recover a good fraction of the support of the forcing information~$J_j$: since the branch~$\psi_j$ is of length at most~$t$ we can point out the variables on the branch~$\psi_j$ forced by~$J_j$ at cost~$\log t$ each.
 From these variables we can recover their unique associated centers for \emph{free}.
-Each of these associated centers~$u$ is a disappearing center: the forcing information~$J_j$ forces the variable and hence has information pieces in all directions incident to~$u$.
-Since~$J_j$ is locally consistent it has an odd number of edges incident to~$u$.
-Hence~$u$ is a disappearing center.
+Each of these associated centers~$u$ is a disappearing center: by \cref{item:closed} of \cref{def:forcing-info} the set~$J_j$ is closed at~$u$ and since~$J_j$ is locally consistent (\cref{item:disjoint} of \cref{def:forcing-info}) it has an odd number of edges incident to~$u$.